danpros/htmly/README.md

 Installations
 -------------
-If you have OpenSSL on your server, use the [installer](https://github.com/Kanti/htmly-installer/releases/latest) and read the following [instructions](https://github.com/Kanti/htmly-installer/blob/master/README.md#htmly-installerphp) to get started.
+If you have an OpenSSL enabled server (usually enabled by default), use the [installer](https://github.com/Kanti/htmly-installer/releases/latest) and read the following [instructions](https://github.com/Kanti/htmly-installer/blob/master/README.md#htmly-installerphp) to get started.
 If you don't have OpenSSL, please download the latest version, extract it, then upload the extracted files to your server.
 Also, make sure the installation folder is writeable by your server.

 Configurations
 --------------